DISC Management Styles: Which Kind of Manager Are You?

 S-type managers are loved by employees for their coaching management style.
 They welcome employee’s opinions and tightly cooperate with their employees in decision making.
 Their humility, patience, and consistency keep the team strong and stable.
 Their employees feel at ease coming to them for advice and look up to them as trustworthy coaches.

-Such appreciation S-types pay to others often prevent them from confrontation, from which they may pile up their grudges.
+Such appreciation S-types pay to others often prevents them from confrontation, from which they may pile up their grudges.
 Changes, criticism, or any disruptions are difficult to take for S-types as they have a strong preference for safety.
 Their inflexibility also often leads to stagnation at work.

 If you are an S-type, there are times you need to pluck up your courage and confront others on important matters.
 Remember that conflicts happen and don’t let your inner fear stop you from doing what you deem is right.